Circuit breaker: Arc interruption

 Low-voltage miniature circuit breakers (MCB) use air alone to extinguish the arc.
 These circuit breakers contain so-called arc chutes, a stack of mutually insulated parallel metal plates that divide and cool the arc.
-By splitting the arc into smaller arcs the arc is cooled down while the arc voltage is increased and serves as an additional impedance that limits the current through the circuit breaker.
+Splitting the arc into smaller arcs makes the arc cooler as the arc voltage increases and serves as an additional impedance that limits the current through the circuit breaker.
 The current-carrying parts near the contacts provide easy deflection of the arc into the arc chutes by a magnetic force of a current path, although magnetic blowout coils or permanent magnets could also deflect the arc into the arc chute (used on circuit breakers for higher ratings).
 The number of plates in the arc chute is dependent on the short-circuit rating and nominal voltage of the circuit breaker.

 In larger ratings, oil circuit breakers rely upon vaporization of some of the oil to blast a jet of oil through the arc.

 Gas (usually sulfur hexafluoride) circuit breakers sometimes stretch the arc using a magnetic field, and then rely upon the dielectric strength of the sulfur hexafluoride (SF_{6}) to quench the stretched arc.

 Vacuum circuit breakers have minimal arcing (as there is nothing to ionize other than the contact material).
 The arc is quenched when it is stretched a very small amount (less than 3 mm).
 Vacuum circuit breakers are frequently used in modern medium-voltage switch gear to 38000 volts.

 Air circuit breakers may use compressed air to blow out the arc, or alternatively, the contacts are rapidly swung into a small sealed chamber, the escaping of the displaced air thus blowing out the arc.

 Circuit breakers are usually able to terminate all current very quickly: typically the arc is extinguished between 30 and 150 ms after the mechanism has been tripped, depending upon age and construction of the device.
 The maximum current value and let-through energy determine the quality of the circuit breakers.